timstokman/YetAnotherTF2ConfigGenerator/README.txt

 Todo
 -----

-* Check bind conflicts
-* Live update class specific stuff in the weapons tab
-* Make the GUI a bit prettier (javafx instead of swing maybe)
-* Rewrite code to be a bit (a lot) prettier
+* Prehaps drop P-Rec support in the future (due to disappearance plugin online)
+* Make dialogs copyable
 * Other requests?

 Known Bugs